KimKaiv/starter-hugo-research-group/content/authors/imperialcollege/_index.md

 ---
-The Imperial team draws on expertise from the [Grantham Institute](https://www.imperial.ac.uk/grantham/) — of which [Prof. Toumi](https://profiles.imperial.ac.uk/r.toumi) is Director — and Prof. Toumi’s own research group.
+The Imperial team draws on expertise from the [Grantham Institute](https://www.imperial.ac.uk/grantham/) — of which [Prof. Toumi](https://profiles.imperial.ac.uk/r.toumi) is Director — and Prof. Toumi’s tropical cyclone research group.
 Grantham is Imperial College’s hub to promote interdisciplinary research into climate change and is recognised as a leading authority on climate and environmental science.
 Prof. Toumi’s research group is Europe’s largest research group in tropical cyclones.